Western Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 16, 2021

 Over/Under Insights

-- Western Michigan and its opponents have gone over the current 69-point total in four of 10 games this season.
+- Western Michigan has combined with its opponents to put up more than 68 points in four of 10 games this season.

-- So far this season, 55.6% of Eastern Michigan's games (5/9) have had more combined points than Tuesday's over/under of 69.
+- Eastern Michigan's games have gone over 68 points in five of nine chances this season.

-- Tuesday's over/under is 4.3 points higher than the combined 64.7 PPG average of the two teams.
+- The two teams combine to average 64.7 points per game, 3.3 less than the total in this contest.

-- The 58.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 69 over/under in this contest.
+- These two squads combine to allow 58.2 points per game, 9.8 fewer than this contest's over/under.

 Western Michigan Stats and Trends

-- In Western Michigan's 10 games this season, it has four wins against the spread.
+- In Western Michigan's 10 games this year, it has four wins against the spread.

-- The Broncos have been favored by 4.5 points or more six times this season and have covered the spread in two of them.
+- This season, the Broncos have just two against the spread wins in six games as a favorite of 5 points or more.

-- Western Michigan's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Western Michigan's games this year have gone over the total in five out of 10 opportunities (50%).

-- The Broncos score 30.7 points per game, comparable to the 28.2 per matchup the Eagles allow.
+- The Broncos put up 30.7 points per game, comparable to the 28.2 per matchup the Eagles give up.

-- Western Michigan is 2-2 against the spread and 3-1 overall in games when it puts up more than 28.2 points.
+- Western Michigan is 2-2 against the spread and 3-1 overall this season when the team scores more than 28.2 points.

-- Western Michigan is 2-2-1 against the spread and 4-1 overall when the team picks up more than 431.3 yards.
+- Western Michigan is 2-2-1 against the spread and 4-1 overall when the team churns out more than 431.3 yards.

-- The Broncos have turned the ball over 12 times this season, one fewer than the Eagles have forced (13).
+- The Broncos have 12 giveaways this season, while the Eagles have 13 takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.